Virginia

 Pardon

-Like his predecessors, Governor Youngkin has granted dozens of simple pardons in each year of his tenure, as well as hundreds of rights restorations, as well as a number of conditional pardons (commutations).
-The pardon grants and some of their details are listed in his end-of-year reports to the legislature, and those whose rights have been restored are listed by name.
+Like his predecessors, Governor Youngkin has granted dozens of simple pardons in each year of his tenure, as well as a number of conditional pardons (commutations).
+The pardon grants and some of the case details are described in his end-of-year reports to the legislature.
 See https://rga.lis.virginia.gov/Published/2023/SD2/PDF; https://rga.lis.virginia.gov/Published/2024/SD2/PDF

 Governor Ralph Northam issued more than 1200 simple pardons during his four years in office (2018-2022), and 126,000 restorations of rights.
 These are all listed in his end-of-year reports to the legislature.
 See, e.g., Report dated February 9, 2021.
 He also issued a number of conditional pardons (commutations).
 Governor McAuliffe granted 189 simple pardons over four years, a majority to individuals convicted of misdemeanors, most grants citing the recipient’s “commendable adjustment” since conviction and “upon the recommendation of the Parole Board.”
 Governor McAuliffe also issued 10 “partial pardons” to reduce a non-citizen’s sentence to avoid immigration consequences, either deportability (less than 365 days) or inadmissibility.
 See Section D above on “partial pardons.”